Ticket Desk 1.866.451.2787

 The Gallery at Manship Theatre is a versatile exhibition space located on the theatre's mezzanine level above the Jones Walker Foyer.
 This open air space is perfect for local and national professional artists to exhibit their personal collections in the Gallery located in the heart of the Shaw Center for the Arts.

-The Frameworks Gallery Exhibit in the Jones Walker Foyer is presented in partnership with Manship Theatre and Frameworks Gallery.
-This rotating exhibition features local artists represented by Frameworks Gallery.
+The Exhibit in the Jones Walker Foyer is presented in partnership with Manship Theatre and BR General's Arts in Medicine.
+This rotating exhibition features local artists represented by BR General's Arts in Medicine.

 Both exhibition spaces are free and open to the public Monday through Saturday.
 Hours are Monday 9-4, Tuesday-Friday 9-5 and Saturday 9-1.